opendistro/for-elasticsearch-docs/docs/elasticsearch/metric-agg.md

 ### Scripted metric

-The `scripted_metric` metric aggregation returns metrics calculated from a specified script.
+The `scripted_metric` aggregation returns metrics calculated from a specified script.

 A scripts has four stages: the init stage, the map stage, the combine stage, and the reduce stage.